 Other things to keep in mind:

-- You can also list another name on your account (ex: maiden name, nickname or professional name) by adding an alternate name to your profile
+You can also list another name on your account (ex: maiden name, nickname or professional name) by adding an alternate name

 (Facebook) should tread carefully before changing its long-standing policy and allowing people to use fake names.